Multi-stake bingo is a fairly recent invention that makes the game more enjoyable to play at low cost.

 Other multi stake variants are rather more exotic looking.

 Pulse by Tombola is a 36 ball bingo variant with a 12 number card but the numbers appear as bubbles that have to be popped.
 Players can have a go at doing this manually for fun but auto-daub kicks in if the player cannot keep up.
 Players buy in for 10p, 25p, 50p, £1, or £2 and are presented with a screen of 12 floating bubbles.
 Pulse also incorporates some of the other measures referred to above; it runs in multiple rooms with a cap of 90 on the number of players per room, and players are not allowed to play in more than one room at a time.

-Virtue Fusion’s multi stake game Cash Cubes is another 36 ball bingo variant .
-Stake levels are 10p, 50p, £1 and £2 and each player only has one 12 number set of cubes equating to one card.
-There is one prize for full house but players also get to collect any cubes they complete to be cashed in for a bonus once they have 50 of them.
+Virtue Fusion’s multi stake games Cash Cubes and Bouncy Balls are also 36 ball bingo variants.
+Stake levels are 10p, 50p, £1 and £2 and each player only has one 12 number set of cubes or balls equating to one card.
+There is one prize for full house but players also get to collect any cubes or balls they complete to be cashed in for a bonus once they have 50 of them.

-All three of these games have a lot going on visually and this makes them fun and interesting to play with the single card.
+All of these multi stake games have a lot going on visually and this makes them fun and interesting to play with the single card.

 Other multi stake bingo games

 Multi stake bingo games which allow the purchase of multiple cards do exist.
 In the example below from Gala’s Coconut Island 50 ball room, stake levels are 10p, 20p, 40p and 80p but since the maximum number of cards remains at the room standard of 60 and the usual card price in the room is 5p – 10p, these games (which run every 30-40 minutes) are more expensive to play than other games in the same room.
 Presumably the idea here is to increase the prizes for high stakes players rather than to increase the chances of winning for low stakes players.